consolesoft/infosnap/README.md

 ---

-# 🧠 Core Package – InfoSnap CLI Web Scrapper
+# InfoSnap CLI Web Scrapper

-This package provides the core functionality for the `InfoSnap` CLI tool.
-It includes a helper function `showHelp()` that displays a styled help menu with all available commands for managing and interacting with data scraping sessions.
+`InfoSnap` CLI tool.

 ---

 ## 📦 Overview

-The `core` package is designed to offer a built-in command-line help system for users of the `InfoSnap` tool.
-This tool allows you to start, view, manage, and delete scraping sessions, making it easy to extract and interact with structured web data using the browser extension.
+Infosnap is a Cli tool to scrape data from any webiste by start infosnap server and add extension to your chrome broswer

 ---